Robert Houston Noble: World War I

-As part of the 5th Division, the 6th Infantry arrived in France as part of the American Expeditionary Forces (AEF) in March 1918.
+Now forming part of the 5th Division, the 6th Infantry arrived in France as part of the American Expeditionary Forces (AEF) in March 1918, eleven months after the American entry into the war.
 The next month, Noble was promoted to brigadier general and he served with the 30th and 77th Divisions, including several days as acting commander of the 30th Division.
-After observing British units on the front near Albert and Béthune, he served with the 77th Division as an observer in the Baccarat sector during the Aisne-Marne Offensive.
+After observing British units on the front near Albert and Béthune, he served with the 77th Division as an observer in the Baccarat sector during the Aisne-Marne Offensive in July-August.

 In August, Noble was assigned to command the 158th Infantry Brigade, a unit of the 79th Division, commanded by Major General Joseph E. Kuhn.
-He led his brigade during the start of the Franco-American Meuse–Argonne offensive in late September, but was relieved because his division commander, Major General Kuhn, together with the inspector general of the AEF, Major General Andre W. Brewster, were dissatisfied with his performance.
+He led his brigade during the start of the Franco-American Meuse–Argonne offensive in late September, but was relieved after just a few days because his division commander, Major General Kuhn, together with the inspector general of the AEF, Major General Andre W. Brewster, who was also a Medal of Honor recipient, were dissatisfied with his performance.
 Noble was then assigned to staff duty with the AEF Services of Supply.

-Following the end of the war in November 1918, Noble reverted to his permanent rank of colonel, and he commanded the AEF's Monte Carlo Leave Area until February 1919.
+Following the armistice with Germany on November 11, 1918, which finally brought an end to the war, Noble reverted to his permanent rank of colonel, and he was placed in command of the AEF's Monte Carlo Leave Area until February 1919.